 We asked him if he considered the amount excessive, and he looked with a withering contempt that was at least expressive.

-Subsequent inquiry proved that the local hotelkeeper had that day informed his clients that in future mugs of beer would be dispended at the rateof 4d.
+Subsequent inquiry proved that the local hotelkeeper had that day informed his clients that in future mugs of beer would be dispensed at the rate of fourpence.

 The clients decided that they would not show their mugs within his premises whilst this state of affairs existed.
 Result: A falling off in the hotelkeeper’s trade and a hasty trek of thirsty mortals to Wollongong, where threepence secured for them the nectar dispensed as beer.

-Some remained behind but patronised the cool drink shop, where trade advanced to such an unprecedented degree that a special consignment of Parkinson’s ambrosial cordials had to be despatched to drown the thirst of the individuals onstrike against 4d for a mug of beer.
+Some remained behind but patronised the cool drink shop, where trade advanced to such an unprecedented degree that a special consignment of Parkinson’s ambrosial cordials had to be despatched to drown the thirst of the individuals on strike against fourpence for a mug of beer.

-Still the evidence was that there was a large exodus to Wollongong, where beer is still dispensedat 3d per glass, and as a result the local policeman was yawning from ennui at an early hour, a fact unprecedented in the annals of the hamlet.
+Still the evidence was that there was a large exodus to Wollongong, where beer is still dispensed at threepence per glass, and as a result the local policeman was yawning from ennui at an early hour, a fact unprecedented in the annals of the hamlet.

 An editorial by “The Grumbler” in the Maryborough and Dunolly Advertiser (Victoria) gave opinion on the beer strikes on Wednesday February 24 1915:

 Beer strikes have taken place in a number of places in New South Wales, and as far as I can ascertain there was not one outside the coal-mining areas.
-At Balgownie the price of beer was raised from 3d to 4d a pint.
+At Balgownie the price of beer was raised from threepence to fourpence a pint.
 The miners would not pay the increase, and night after night requisitioned all the available coaches to carry them to Wollongong.
-At Kurri Kurri, Weston, and Aberman the thirsty miners downed pints and went thirsty.
-The thing was done properly (?).
-Men were placed on picket duty to see that the publicans would not be allowed to earn their living, and threats were made that the men would refuse to work with anyone who played the part of strike-breaker by paying more than 3d. for a pint of beer.
+At Kurri Kurri, Weston, and Aberman the thirsty miners downed pints and went thirsty… Men were placed on picket duty to see that the publicans would not be allowed to earn their living, and threats were made that the men would refuse to work with anyone who played the part of strike-breaker by paying more than threepence for a pint of beer.
 The publicans were in a state of siege and saw their means of livelihood cut off, and had to surrender.
 No doubt the victory- (“But ’twas a famous victory”) – was properly celebrated, though I have not seen a list of the casualties.
 The publicans had to admit defeat from a quarter whence they might have reasonably looked for support.
 Doubtless their troubles with the strikers were over, they thought they were sure of one thing, and that was, they would have less wages in the future.
 Alas for the vanity of human hope.
 Only a few short hours elapsed when hostilities were renewed.
-A “counter” attack was made by a deputation which waited upon the hotelkeepers, and another phase had developed, and unless the hotelkeepers agreed to give half a pint for three half-pence the boycot twould continue.
+A “counter” attack was made by a deputation which waited upon the hotelkeepers, and another phase had developed, and unless the hotelkeepers agreed to give half a pint for three half-pence the boycott would continue.
 This was unexpected the publicans, when our rendering, took into consideration that they would be able, in a measure, to recoup themselves through the “medium-beer man”.
-The last I heard of the battle was the publicans were strongly entrenched and announced “that theywould fight vigorously against the latest demand”.
+The last I heard of the battle was the publicans were strongly entrenched and announced “that they would fight vigorously against the latest demand”.
 I hope the beer pullers will win and tell the strikers to take their three half-pence where there is not any beer – at any price.

 The Mercury again reported on February 26 that although there were some who were continuing the boycott the Balgownie Hotel, most drinkers had returned to the bars of other pubs charging the same price.
 “It is obvious that it cannot be sensibly termed a strike, as fully 75 per cent, of the so called strikers are paying the high prices at the neighbouring hotels.Strictly speaking, it is a boycott against the present (Balgownie) publican”.